 When the parties’ own attempts to resolve a dispute are failing, the sensible choice is to entrust its resolution to an expert.
-From an unpaid invoice to a complex dispute over a construction project, our litigation specialists provide our clients with objective advice and guide them through proceedings.
+From an unpaid invoice to a complex dispute over a construction project, our litigation specialists provide our public sector clients with objective advice and guide them through proceedings.
 For complex disputes, court proceedings can be notoriously time-consuming and expensive.
 Sometimes they are unavoidable.
 At other times, mediation or arbitration can be an alternative.
 Our lawyers can advise on the best course of action.
 Whichever course a client chooses, our lawyers will endeavour to strike the right balance between lessening the burden on our client at what can be a stressful time, and keeping them informed of progress at all times.
 We will ascertain the outcome our client wishes to achieve and will work closely with them to try to realise it.

 We regularly act for our clients on:

 - claims relating to civil wrongs, such as negligence resulting in personal injury or financial loss;

 - the recovery of debts, and insolvency proceedings.